-Select the items that apply to you and complete them one at a time (Instructions on the next page)
+- Building a resume on Schoolinks must be completed for your counselor to write a letter of recommendation. - Access your Schoolinks account through Classlink - Select the items that apply to you on your profile and complete them one at a time using instructions on the next page.